steqeq/0000/docs/understand/file_reorg.md

 ## ROCm FHS Reorganization: Backward Compatibility

-The FHS file organization for ROCm was first introduced in the ROCm v5.2 release.
-Backward compatibility was implemented to make sure users could still run their ROCm applications while transitioning to FHS.
-ROCm has moved header files and libraries to their new locations as indicated in the above structure, and included symbolic-link and wrapper header files in their old location for backward compatibility.
+The FHS file organization for ROCm was first introduced in the release of ROCm 5.2.
+Backward compatibility was implemented to make sure users could still run their ROCm applications while transitioning to the new FHS.
+ROCm has moved header files and libraries to their new locations as indicated in the above structure, and included symbolic-links and wrapper header files in their old location for backward compatibility.
 The following sections detail ROCm backward compatibility implementation for wrapper header files, executable files, library files and CMake config files.

 ### Wrapper header files